L.M. Reid is an Irish writer who has published many articles. She creates delicious recipes and has plenty of baking and desserts to share.

 This from-scratch bread is quick and easy to make, and it tastes just like what you'd get in the stores and bakeries.
-Using fast-action dried yeast enables you to make this bread very quickly, as the dough requires only 30 minutes to rise.
-I have included step-by-step instructions as well as my own photos to help guide you through the process.
+Using fast-action dried yeast in this recipe enables you to make this bread very quickly, as the dough requires only 30 minutes to rise.
+I have included step-by-step instructions as well as my own photos so you can learn how to make this bread at home too.

 - 750 g (21 oz) plain flour (or cake flour)